I read a really scary statistic the other day about how close some Americans are living to the edge of financial ruin.

 But without having a firm grasp on your monthly inflows and outflows, it’s damn near impossible to come up with extra money each month to save.
 I’ve been there before so I’m speaking from experience; it’s a place you really don’t want to be.
 You absolutely need to have a budget, no matter what.

-I’m going to repeat that, because if you don’t take anything else from this article, you need to know that credit cards are a total financial death trap, and you should avoid them like the plague.
+Again, if you take nothing anything else from this article, know that credit cards can be a total financial death trap, and you should only use them if absolutely necessary.

 Credit card companies make a killing off naïve spenders by luring them in with low monthly minimum payments and high credit limits.
 In return, you get an exorbitantly high interest rate (30% a year is not unheard of).
 It’s easy to let your balance grow out of control, and having the money there and available to spend is just too tempting for a lot of people.